qualityshepherd/brine/posts/the_image_is_your_character_sheet.md

 Conversational spark?
 I absolve myself.

-The photo _IS_ the character sheet.
+The image _IS_ the character sheet.